Hiiirad/personal-notes/Tech Guide/Ansible/README.md

 You can see the list of all modules using **`ansible-doc -l`** command on your terminal.

 Running an Ansible playbook is quite simple.
 You can use `ansible-playbook FILE.yml` command to execute your Ansible playbook, or you can get help from `ansible-playbook --help` command in your terminal.

+### Idempotency

+An operation is idempotent if the result of performing it once is exactly the same as the result of performing it repeatedly without any intervening actions.

+It's important to have idempotent machine, because the system needs to have a consistent state after running a playbook for multiple times.

 ---
 ## Part 05 (Ansible Modules)